 Energy losses occur when transmitting electricity and when converting, for example, high-voltage electricity to low-voltage electricity.
 System operators are responsible for the purchase of electricity that is lost during transmission, which are called grid losses.
 Costs that are incurred for these grid losses are passed on to end-users in the transmission tariffs.
-The unexpectedly sharp increase in grid-loss costs as a result of the high energy prices in 2022 is reason for ACM to make a subsequent calculation of these 2022 costs for the DSOs for electricity.
-System operators are usually compensated for costs two years after a subsequent calculation.
-With the advance on the subsequent calculation, ACM settles part of the costs that system operators incur in 2022 already in the 2023 tariffs.
+The unexpectedly sharp increase in grid-loss costs as a result of the high energy prices in 2022 is reason for ACM to announce a remuneration for these 2022 costs for the DSOs for electricity.
+A remuneration usually takes places two years after the costs have been made.
+With the advance on the remuneration, ACM settles part of the costs that system operators incur in 2022 already in the 2023 tariffs.

 Investments in the energy transition

 Over the next few years, system operators need to make major investments for upgrading the grid.
 Many industries are becoming more sustainable, which means more and more electricity is consumed, and in residential areas too, more and more people own solar panels, heat pumps, and electric cars.
 ACM finds it important that system operators have sufficient financial resources to make the investments that are needed for the energy transition.